 Modular and Student-Centered Learning of Writing (MASLOW) is an online writing support platform where graduate students can complete the learning modules of their choice and at their own pace.
-Originally designed with the needs of international graduate students in mind, MASLOW was created with the support of an Innovative Instruction Technology Grant from the State University of New York (SUNY).
+Originally designed with the needs of international graduate students in mind, now serving all students, MASLOW was created with the support of an Innovative Instruction Technology Grant from the State University of New York (SUNY).

 then watch the video below about some Basics of US higher education.